Chair’s Introduction

 Conflicts of interest

 Any conflicts, or potential conflicts, of interest are disclosed and assessed prior to a new Director’s appointment to ensure that there are no matters which would prevent that person from accepting the appointment.
 The Group has procedures in place for managing conflicts of interest and Directors have continuing obligations to update the Board on any changes to these conflicts.
 This process includes relevant disclosure at the beginning of each Board meeting.
 If any potential conflict of interest arises, the Articles of Association permit the Board to authorise the conflict, subject to such conditions or limitations as the Board may determine.
-The Board is satisfied that there is no compromise to the independence of, and nothing which would give rise to conflicts of interest for, the non-executive Directors who serve as directors on other company boards or who hold other external appointments.
+The Board is satisfied that there is no compromise to the independence of, and nothing which would give rise to conflicts of interest for, any of the Directors who serve as directors on other company boards or who hold other external appointments.

 Diversity